 Under Washington legislation (WAC 173-201A0600), West Foster Creek is designated as protected for “salmonid spawning, rearing, and migration.”
 Salmonids are considered a “cold water” fish and, for healthy spawning, prefer the following parameters:

 These limits are indicated by the straight red lines in the graphs below.
 If one or more of these parameters are not met, it may be detrimental to salmon and other aquatic life.
-Our ongoing monitoring program will help us understand the changes made by riparian restoration activities and land use, and help guide planning for future projects.
+Our ongoing monitoring program will help us understand the baseline, changes made by riparian restoration activities and land use, and help guide planning for future projects.